1. World problems

 Incidence

 Discriminatory international order manifests in persistent inequalities between nations, often privileging powerful states in global governance, trade, and security arrangements.
 This imbalance affects access to resources, decision-making influence, and the ability to shape international norms, with developing countries frequently marginalized.
-Such disparities are evident in institutions like the United Nations Security Council and the World Trade Organization, where representation and rule-making often reflect historical power dynamics rather than equitable participation.
+Such disparities are evident in institutions like the United Nations Security Council and the World Trade Organization, where representation and voting power do not reflect global demographics or economic realities.

-In 2023, African leaders criticized the G20 summit in New Delhi, India, for excluding most African nations from meaningful participation, highlighting ongoing systemic exclusion in global economic decision-making forums.
+In 2023, African leaders criticized the G20 summit in New Delhi, India, for excluding most African nations from meaningful participation, highlighting ongoing systemic inequities in global decision-making forums.

 This information has been generated by artificial intelligence.